compai-lab/2025-miccai-niessen/README.md

    conda env create -f inr_env.yml source activate inr_env OR conda activate inr_env
    ```
+   If this fails, set up the environment from scratch using the commands in environment_setup_from_scratch.md.

 2. Load your data at the top of the **main.py** script.
 The data is needed in the following format:

     Vx,Vy,Vz: spatial dimensions